2i2c-org/team-compass/practices/development.md

 (coordination:cycles)=
 ## Team Cycles

-The 2i2c team uses Cycles to coordinate with one another in focused cycles of work.
-To begin each cycle, we collectively choose items to work on in the next cycle.
+To begin each cycle, we collectively choose items to work on (or continue working) in the next cycle.
-Each item should have a person assigned to it, who will be responsible for ensuring that the work gets done.
+Each item should have a person assigned to it, who will be responsible for ensuring that the work gets done and a another person as a helper.
 However, our work within a cycle is a **team commitment**, and we are all responsible for helping one another accomplish our tasks.

 ### Cycle cadence